dc electrical refit

 The wires were spliced together, covered with thin and rolls of electrical tape.
 Many of these wires were corroded.

-We replaced 4 of our dome lights with LED potted deck lights.
+We replaced 4 of our dome lights with warm LED potted deck lights.
 The lights mount flush on the ceiling, the metal is high grade SS, each draws 0.6W, IP67 waterproof, and FT1 fireproof and insulated.
 Multiple lights can be wired in parallel, by way of waterproof connectors.

 These lights don't have switches, so we had to wire some in.